Last Visited - 2018

 if travelling south.
 Go down this road until you get to the roadsign

-pointing towards the Kihikihi Domain.
-It's near the end of the
+pointing towards the Kihikihi Domain, turn right.
+The track is near the end of the

 Parking - Parking is normally located in the sports field next